 Menu planning and meal prep are incredibly important if you’d like to eat healthfully without a boatload of stress and aggravation.
 Having a plan helps you stay on track, stick to your health goals and eat deliciously of course.
 It’s handy to have a bunch of gluten-free, plant-based meals stashed in your freezer, but failing that these pantry staples can help you solve the puzzle of what’s for dinner.

 There are a few pantry staples I always have on hand to help me cook, whether I’m blending up an elixir or simmering a huge pot of homemade tomato sauce.
-I always have these six foods in my pantry – so if you want to snoop around in my kitchen, these pantry staples are what you’ll find.
+I always have these six foods in my pantry – so if you want to snoop around in my kitchen, you’ll find these pantry staples.

 6 Pantry Staples I Always Have in My Kitchen

 I am obsessed with ghee.
 It’s a nutritious saturated fat and fats are nothing to fear.
 In fact, we need to embrace more of them in our lives.

-Ghee is one of my favourite pantry staples not only because it’s delicious, but also because it’s relatively shelf stable and very easy to make at home.
+Ghee is one of my favourite pantry staples.
+It’s delicious, relatively shelf stable and very easy to make at home.
 From a nutritional standpoint, ghee is:

-- Made of pure medium and short chain fatty acids, which are easily digested and absorbed in our bodies to use immediately for energy.
+- Made of pure medium and short chain fatty acids, which our bodies digest and absorb easily to use immediately for energy.

 - Full of butyric acid, which helps to heal and restore intestinal cells